-While the Rectangular, Circular and Bracket are problems that pushed you both physically and mentally to create orthographic views of an actual part in the shortest period of time, the number of lines, arcs, circles and text phrases allow for a percentage of error in the result.
-The difficulty is from retaining accuracy from the first view to the second and maybe a third perspective.
-In a two-dimensional drawing, every entity is a creation of the CAD drafter's ability to use the drawing tools or by modifying an existing object.
-This creates many opportunities to bring error into your work, since the drawing will contain hundreds of entities and just using a small percentage in the calculation, there may be ten to twenty mistakes just from human error.
+While the Rectangular, Circular and Bracket problems pushed you both physically and mentally to create orthographic views of an actual part in the shortest period of time, the number of lines, arcs, circles and text phrases allow for a percentage of error in the result.
+The difficulty arises from retaining accuracy from the first view to the second and maybe a third perspective.
+In a two-dimensional drawing, every entity is a creation of the CAD drafter, and the ability to use the drawing tools or by modifying an existing object.
+This creates many opportunities for error, since the drawing will contain hundreds of entities.
+Just using a small percentage in an error calculation, there may be ten to twenty mistakes just from human error.
 Since the late 19th century, orthographic displays have been responsible for allowing more individuals to participate in the industrial and construction process.
-In the last hundred years, this common language of engineering allowed every level of skilled technician to participate, where in the past the design process was privy just to the master artisan.
-You could say that the strategic use of placing lines, arcs, circles and dimensions on the x and y-axis is responsible for highly accurate parts and assemblies that can be repeated nearly perfectly in the manufacturing process.
+In the last hundred years, this common language of engineering allowed every level of skilled technician to participate, where in the past the design process was executed solely by the master artisan.
+You could say that the strategic use of placing lines, arcs, circles and dimensions on the x and y-axis is responsible for highly accurate parts and assemblies that can be repeated almost perfectly in the manufacturing process.